knobs-dials/mediawiki-anchor-checker/README.md

 # Setup

-Understand pywikibot's user-config.py well enough
+Understand pywikibot's user-config.py well enough to tell it about your wiki.

 See https://www.mediawiki.org/wiki/Manual:Pywikibot/user-config.py